otilor/estate-intel-assessment/README.md

 ```

 ### PATCH
 Use the PATCH method to update resources.
-If an existing resource is modified then a 200 response code is retrurned to indicate successful completion of the request.

 **Example**

-Start the HDFS service (update the state of the HDFS service to be ‘STARTED’).
+Update a book.

     PATCH /api/v1/books/:id